fpereiro/proof/notes.md

 find-1st-digit       -> @1y x t u r
 ```

-Put a z next to the square where you'll put the next digit.
-If you want to calculate the nth digit, put 2n - 1 rs on E squares to the right of the z.
-multiplication is written right to left, after the known digits
+- Start the calculation of a new digit (`new`).
+- Mark known digits with x and mark the square where you'll put the next unknown digit with a z.
+Mark the square after the z with an r.
+That empty square represents the least significant digit of the running total (`mark-digits`).
+- If you want to find the nth digit, add 2n r on the E squares.
+You'll end up with 2n+1 r-marked empty squares.
+On these empty squares marked with r we'll put the running total of the multiplication.
+The digits are reversed, with less significant ones to the left and their significance growing left to right.
+As well as adding all these rs, we delete all the xs (`find-x`, `first-r`, `last-r`).
+- The number that will be multiplied by itself is the number you already have plus a 1 digit.
+If you start with 1, then the multiplication to do is 11 by itself.
-x marks first multiplicand, y second; if they are the same, it's a z. only one of (x, y) OR z, then.
+- x marks first multiplicand, y second; if they are the same, it's a z. only one of (x, y) OR z, then.
-r, s, t symbolize 0; u, v, w symbolize 1;
+- r, s, t symbolize 0; u, v, w symbolize 1;